fusionlanguage/fut/doc/building-fut.md

 ## Testing

-To run cito tests, you will need:
+To run `fut` tests, you will need:
 * GNU Make
 * perl
 * GNU diff